 - Select the Distribute over and enter values to run the report over minutes or hours.
 This value cannot be over four hours.

-- Select None, Interval, or Report Result Age for the Repeat report execution by field.
+- Select None, Interval, or Use report age for the Repeat field.

-You cannot edit the content of a report once it has been created, and you cannot delete a benchmark, custom check, or custom ID mapping if they are associated with a report.
-You can only change when a report runs per Edit a report.
+- You cannot edit the content of a report once it has been created, and you cannot delete a benchmark, custom check, or custom ID mapping if they are associated with a report.
+You can only change when a report runs.
+See Edit a report.

-If you have deleted a report using the procedure described in Delete a report, you still need to delete it from the endpoint(s).
+If you delete a report using the procedure described in Delete a report, you still need to delete it from the endpoints.

-- At the top right of the Home page, click Help .
+- On the Comply Home page, click Help .

 - On the Troubleshooting tab, in the Manage Stale Reports section, click Update Reports.

 - The Stale Reports window will appear and provide a list of reports that are no longer known to comply.
-Select the report you would like to remove.
+Select the report you want to remove.